nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/relevant_old_docs/extracted_from_old_porch_concepts.md

   it can be re-used quickly as a cache hit.
 After a pre-configured period of disuse (default 30 minutes), the function runner terminates the function pod and its service, to recreate them from the start on the next invocation of that function.

+#### Repository registration

+At repository registration, customers must be able to specify details needed to store packages in an appropriate location in the repository.
+For example, registration of a Git repository must accept a URL or directory path to locate the repository, a branch and a directory to narrow down the location of packages, and any credentials needed to read from and/or write to the repository

+A successful repository registration results in the creation of a Repository custom resource, a *Repository object*.
+This is not to be confused with, for example, the remote Git repository - the Porch repository only stores the details Porch uses to interact with the Git repository.

+{{% alert title="Note" color="primary" %}}

+A user role with sufficient permissions can register a repository at practically any URL, including repositories containing packages authored by third parties.
+Since the contents of the registered repositories become discoverable, a customer registering a third-part repository must be aware of the implications and trust the contents thereof.

+{{% /alert %}}

 #### CaD Library

 The [kpt](https://kpt.dev/) CLI already implements the fundamental package manipulation algorithms in order to provide its command line user experience: